ranga-siriwardena/BFF/README.md

-# Backend For Frontend
+# Backends For Frontends

-Backends For Frontends is a Microservice design pattern and core idea is to define different backend for each kind of front-end[1][2].
-This will allow  each type of user experience to have separate backend API layer (shim).
-The design pattern has its own advantages and disadvantages and you have to use the design pattern by looking at the requirements properly[1][2].
+Backends For Frontends is a service design pattern with the core idea of creating separate backend service for specific frontend application.This pattern will allow  each type of user experience to have separate backend service layer (shim).
+The design pattern has its own advantages and disadvantages and the usage is very much depending on the requirements.

-> In this guide you will learn about using  Backend For Frontend design pattern with Ballerina.
+> In this guide you will learn about using  Backend For Frontends design pattern with Ballerina.

 The following are the sections available in this guide.